jordansissel/sysadvent/2011/18/article.md

 next time you are asked to deploy a new service ask yourself (and your management) one simple question:

-"Is this a service that neutralizes or differentiates?"
+> "Is this a service that neutralizes or differentiates?"

+Knowing this helps you set your own expectations.
+If you find yourself wanting to spend energy improving a service, knowing whether it is neutralizing or differentiating will help you make the case to your team and managers that you should be working on it.
+Knowing it is a neutralizing service might help you set expectations such that you don't spend time and energy thinking hard about how to improve a service that doesn't benefit the business if improved, and having that knowledge and expectations can help keep you from burning out optimizing things that effectively are unimportant.

+## Footnotes

-* Why do you think sharepoint is so popular?
+1. Why do you think sharepoint is so popular?
 It's not because it does everything well ...

-** In the light of Windows 8 coming preloaded with Anti-Virus software, Norton is facing an almost complete lockout of their traditional market.
+2. In the light of Windows 8 coming preloaded with Anti-Virus software, Norton is facing an almost complete lockout of their traditional market.

-*** The great thing about standards, there are so many to choose from.
+3. The great thing about standards, there are so many to choose from.

+## Further Reading

+* [Geoffrey Moore on Neutralization](http://www.kepplerspeakers.com/2011/07/business-strategy-expert-geoffrey-moore-on-neutralizing-your-competitors/) - ok, so this isn't reading, it's video!